 The mobile connectivity market is very competitive, and competition is increasing.
 We may not be able to compete successfully against current and future competitors, which would impair our ability to sell our products and services.
 Competition has intensified significantly in recent years, both from companies that seek to compete primarily on price as well as new, emerging non-geostationary satellite orbit (NGSO) services, such as Starlink, OneWeb, Kuiper, Telesat, and others.
 These companies may continue to implement price reductions and discounts for both products and services, which have required us to reduce our prices or offer discounts in an effort to maintain or increase our market share.
-We believe increased competition contributed to the decrease in our product sales in the six months ended June 30, 2023, and this trend may continue in future periods.
+Current and future competitors have greater financial resources than we do, enabling them to operate at lower margins to gain market share.
+We believe increased competition contributed to the decrease in our product sales in the nine months ended September 30, 2023, including unit sales of our VSAT products, and this trend may continue in future periods.

 Some of our VSAT competitors have already leveraged partnerships amongst themselves in order to capture larger combined market share.
-Further, some of the companies that we depend on to supply us with capacity on satellite communications networks may vertically integrate by introducing their own products and services to compete with ours, which might motivate them to stop providing satellite network capacity to us, or to make it available only on less favorable terms.
+Further, some of the companies that we depend on to supply us with capacity on satellite communications networks may vertically integrate by introducing their own products and services to compete with ours, which might motivate them to stop providing satellite network capacity to us, or to make it available on less favorable terms.

-The Starlink LEO service has adversely impacted our business, particularly within the global leisure segment.
+The Starlink LEO service continues to adversely impact our business, particularly within the global leisure segment.
 A significant number of leisure customers have adopted Starlink systems for both two-way communications as well as streaming, which has impacted both our VSAT Broadband and TracVision businesses.
-Although our leisure business accounts for less than 20% of our total revenue, competition from Starlink is beginning to impact our commercial business.
-If we are unable to develop a competitive alternative and this trend continues, it could have a material adverse effect on our revenue, profitability and cash flow.
+Although our leisure business accounts for less than 20% of our total revenue, competition from Starlink has begun to adversely impact our commercial business as well, particularly our growth in that segment.
+While we have historically grown the total number of our subscribers in sequential quarters, in the third quarter of 2023 the total number of our subscribers declined one percent as a result of the churn in our leisure business and the slower growth in our commercial business.
+If this trend continues and we are unable to develop a competitive alternative, it could have a material adverse effect on our revenue, profitability, and cash flow.

 In the marine market for satellite TV equipment, we compete primarily with Intellian, Cobham SATCOM and Raymarine (Intellian-made).
 In the marine market for two-way communications equipment, we compete primarily with Intellian and Cobham SATCOM.
 In the marine market for high-speed Internet, voice, fax, and data services, we compete primarily with Inmarsat, Marlink, Speedcast, Viasat, and Network Innovations, along with smaller, single-hub regional services.
 Additionally, we are starting to face competition from new NGSO networks such as SpaceX's Starlink and OneWeb.
 We also face competition from providers of low-speed data services, which include Inmarsat and Iridium Satellite LLC.
 In the market for land mobile satellite TV equipment, we compete primarily with King Controls and Winegard Company.
-In the markets for media content, the KVH Media Group competes primarily with Swank Motion Pictures, Baze Technology, and NewspaperDirect, Inc. Many of our competitors are well-established companies that have substantially greater financial, managerial, technical, marketing, personnel and other resources than we do, which may help them to compete more effectively against us.
+In the markets for media content, the KVH Media Group competes primarily with Swank Motion Pictures, Baze Technology, and NewspaperDirect, Inc. Many of our competitors are well-established companies that have substantially greater financial, managerial, technical, marketing, personnel, and other resources than we do, which may help them to compete more effectively against us.